Yuan Longping: Contributions

-Yuan was both professionally and personally interested on rice production.
+Yuan was both professionally and personally interested in rice production.
 He spent a majority of his time in the field, rather than staying confined in a lab or publishing papers.
 As such, he played a large role in Chinese agriculture by mentoring and leading others in the field, which helped foster future achievements in Chinese agriculture.

 In 1979, his technique for hybrid rice was introduced into the United States, making it the first case of intellectual property rights transfer in the history of the People's Republic of China.

 The United Nations Food and Agriculture Organization 1991 statistics show that 20 percent of the world's rice output came from 10 percent of the world's rice fields that grow hybrid rice.

 Yuan advocated for sharing the success of his breakthroughs with other nations.
 He and his team donated crucial rice strains to the International Rice Research Institute in 1980.
 These donated strains were used to create hybrid rice strains that could sustain and grow in tropical countries to help their food supply chains.
 In addition to donating important rice strains, Yuan and his team taught farmers in other countries to grow and cultivate hybrid rice.

+At present, the annual planting area of hybrid rice in China is about 230 million acres, accounting for 50% of the total rice planting area, and the output accounts for 57% of the total rice production.
+This increases the country's grain production by more than 20 billion kilograms every year, which is equivalent to the annual total grain production of a medium-sized province.
+Due to the great success of hybrid rice, he has won eight international awards, including the only National Special Invention Award and the UNESCO "Science Award", and is known as the "Father of Hybrid Rice" internationally.

 Honors and awards

 Four asteroids and a college in China have been named after him.
 The minor planet 8117 Yuanlongping was also named after him.

+In 2017, he became a laureate of the Asian Scientist 100 by the Asian Scientist.

+For his achievements, Yuan was awarded the 2011 Mahathir Science Award.
+The award was presented by Malaysian former Prime Minister Mahathir Mohamad.

 Yuan won the State Preeminent Science and Technology Award of China in 2000, the Wolf Prize in Agriculture and the World Food Prize in 2004.

 He was the Director-General of the China National Hybrid Rice R&D Center and appointed Professor at Hunan Agricultural University, Changsha.
 He was a member of the Chinese Academy of Engineering, foreign associate of the U.S. National Academy of Sciences (2006) and the 2006 CPPCC.

 Yuan worked as the chief consultant for the FAO in 1991.